BuRhAn5352/BuRhAn5352/README.md

 I write poetry.
 Not the soft kind — the kind that makes you reread the last line twice and feel something you weren't ready for.

-I watch cricket like it's a second religion and play chess like I have something to prove — because I do.
+I play cricket and chess like I have something to prove — because I do.

 The best engineers feel things deeply.
 It's why the work has weight.